Mean-field theory of 1+1D $\mathbb{Z}_2$ lattice gauge theory with matter: Comparison between the mean-field theory and the exact LGT

 \subsection{Ground state energy comparison}

-In order to directly compare to the mean-field theory we calculate the ground state energies of the exact \Zt LGT Hamiltonian \eqref{eqDefLGTModelSupercond} and the mean-field Hamiltonian \eqref{eqMFTausHamiltonian} for different values of the \Zt electric fields in Fig.~\ref{figEnergyComparison}.
+In order to directly compare to the mean-field theory we calculate the ground state energies of the exact \Zt LGT Hamiltonian \eqref{eqDefLGTModelSupercond} and the mean-field Hamiltonian \eqref{eqMFTausHamiltonian} for different values of the pairing term $\lambda$ and the \Zt electric field term $h$ in Fig.~\ref{figEnergyComparison}.
 We use DMRG \cite{hubig:_syten_toolk, hubig17:_symmet_protec_tensor_network} where we subtracted the chemical potential contribution from the overall ground state energy, see Appendix~\ref{AppGrndStComp}.
 We observe very good qualitative agreement between both Hamiltonians.
 To be more precise we observe the same change of the typical free-parton parabola for $h = 0$, to a deformed concave curve for $h /t = 1$.
 This means that the effective mean-field theory captures the main features of the ground state energy of the exact \Zt LGT.